 - 7.3 The powers and duties of the Board are described in the Constitution.
-The responsibilities of the Board include: - (a) setting and monitoring the strategic direction of the organisation; - (b) monitoring the operational and financial position and performance of the organisation; - (d) assuring the principal risks faced by the organisation are identified and overseeing that appropriate control and monitoring systems are in place to manage the impact of these risks; - (e) appointing and, where appropriate, removing the Ombudsman (or Acting Ombudsman); - (f) maintaining the Ombudsman's independence in the management and operation of the scheme.
+The responsibilities of the Board include: - (a) setting and monitoring the strategic direction of the organisation; - (b) monitoring the operational and financial position and performance of the organisation; - (d) assuring the principal risks faced by the organisation are identified and overseeing that appropriate control and monitoring systems are in place to manage the impact of these risks; - (e) appointing and removing the Ombudsman (or Acting Ombudsman); - (f) maintaining the Ombudsman's independence in the management and operation of the scheme; and - (g) providing advice to the Ombudsman.